rudiedirkx/librarything/README.md

 Library Thing API
 ====

+	use rdx\librarything\Client;
+	use rdx\librarything\WebAuth;

 	// Create an LT client.
 	$client = new Client(new WebAuth(LT_USER_NAME, LT_USER_PASS));

 	// Get all books from the catalogue.
-Returns array of BookRow.
+Returns array of rdx\librarything\Book.
 	$books = $client->getCatalogue();

-	// Get all collections in this catalogue, and skip & remember the ones
+	// Get all collections in this catalogue.
+Optionally skip and remember the ones
 	// that are enabled in **every** book.
 	$collections = $client->getCollections($books, $skipCollections);